Gianguyen1234/exam-project/README.md

 # Welcome to my first React Native Expo app 👋
-# If you use my project, don't forget to give it a star ⭐
+# If you like my project, don't forget to give it a star ⭐
 ## Your support means a lot and helps others discover this project.
 Thank you! 😊

 ![image](https://github.com/user-attachments/assets/e85b1569-7eec-427d-b8b4-7e89b895908d)